AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/Software.rst

 For convenience, IAMR provides a limited set of mappings from a physics-based boundary condition specification to a mathematical one that the code can apply.
-This set can be extended by adjusting the corresponding translations in NS_BC.H, but, by default, includes (See AMReX/Src/Base/AMReX_BC_TYPES.H for more detail):
+This set can be extended by adjusting the corresponding translations in ``NS_BC.H``, but, by default, includes (See AMReX/Src/Base/AMReX_BC_TYPES.H for more detail):

 -  *Outflow*: